2025 Pre-Institute Workshops

 Topic: General Education

-02C – Designing a Comprehensive Assessment Plan for Student Success
+02C – Designing a Comprehensive Assessment Plan for Equity-Centered Student Success

 Student success is typically defined by GPA, retention, persistence, and career outcomes.
-To foster these outcomes, colleges and universities provide academic and other support services.
-However, missing from this success equation are critical considerations such as basic needs, belonging, and self-efficacy.
-In this session, presenters will share a framework conceptualizing the connection between needs and outcomes that will be used to guide participants through a process to develop a comprehensive assessment plan for student success.
+To foster these outcomes, colleges and universities provide myriad support services.
+However, critical considerations such as basic needs, belonging, and self-efficacy are missing from this success equation, especially for minoritized students.
+In this workshop, presenters will share a framework conceptualizing the connection between prerequisites for success and outcomes that will guide participants through a process to develop a comprehensive assessment plan for equity-centered student success.
 Participants will leave with actionable strategies for assessing student success and its antecedents.

 Audience Level: Intermediate